 Paul moves from mercy to hardening.
 God raised Pharaoh up for a specific purpose: the display of divine power and the proclamation of God's name (v.
 17).
 "Therefore God has mercy on whom he wants to have mercy, and he hardens whom he wants to harden" (v.
 18).
 The hardening of Pharaoh is not God creating evil — it is God withdrawing restraining grace, giving a man over to what he already wanted.
 But the initiative remains God's.
 The "whom he wants" is governed by divine will, not prior human disposition.

 This produces the second objection: "Then why does God still blame us?
 For who is able to resist his will?" (v.
 19).
-Once again, the objection only makes sense if Paul is teaching unconditional election.
-You would never ask "who can resist his will?" about a God who simply ratifies human decisions.
+Once again, the objection is self-defeating: no one asks "who can resist his will?" of a God who merely ratifies the choices people were always going to make.
+The complaint only rises against a God who actually decides.

 Paul's answer is not an apology.
-It is the most breathtaking assertion of divine sovereignty in the entire Bible: "Does not the potter have the right to make out of the same lump of clay some pottery for special purposes and some for common use?" (v.
+He meets the objection with a question that puts the clay in its place: "Does not the potter have the right to make out of the same lump of clay some pottery for special purposes and some for common use?" (v.
 21).

 Notice Paul does not apologize.
 He does not explain why God has the right.
 He does not offer a philosophical defense of divine sovereignty.
 He simply asks: who are you to talk back?
 The question is not rhetorical decoration.
 It is the only answer the clay will ever receive — and it is sufficient.

-Then the two vessels — and the grammar is everything.
-Vessels of wrath: "prepared for destruction" — passive voice, without naming who prepared them.
-Vessels of mercy: God "prepared in advance for glory" — active voice, God as explicit subject (vv.
+Then the two vessels — the Greek is skeuos, a jar or instrument, which the NIV renders "objects."
+The objects of wrath are "prepared for destruction" — passive voice, without naming who prepared them.
+The objects of mercy God "prepared in advance for glory" — active voice, God as explicit subject (vv.
 22-23).

 The grammar does the theology's heavy lifting.
 Paul wrote in Greek the way a lawyer writes a contract: every word deliberate, every missing word intentional.
 The asymmetry is no accident — it is a choice.
 This is the Reformed distinction between election — God's active choice to save — and preterition — God's passing over, allowing the natural consequences of sin to run their course.
 And who are these vessels of mercy?
 "Even us, whom he also called, not only from the Jews but also from the Gentiles" (v.
 24).
 Identified by their calling.
 Not by their choosing.
 By His call.